-As a regular concert performer, Naomi’s highlights are performing as guest soloist at the International Opera Awards 2019 which took place at the Saddler’s Wells Theatre in London, singing Mozart repertoire with the Hallé Orchestra at the Bridgewater Hall, and performing the orchestrated arrangement of De Falla's Siete canciones populares españolas with the ArkEnsemble in the RNCM concert hall.
+As a regular concert performer, Naomi’s highlights are performing as guest soloist at the International Opera Awards 2019 which took place at the Saddler’s Wells Theatre in London, singing Mozart repertoire with the Hallé Orchestra at the Bridgewater Hall (partnered with ACE), and performing the orchestrated arrangement of De Falla's Siete canciones populares españolas with the ArkEnsemble in the RNCM concert hall.
 Last year Naomi was a finalist in the prestigious Frederic Cox competition at the RNCM and in the same month made her recording debut as soloist in Sullivan Songs alongside David Owen Norris.